juxor/afaq/markdown/secJ5.md

 The organisation of labour would combine with the organisation of credit to end capitalism as workers would fund co-operative firms and their higher efficiency would soon drive capitalist firms out of business.
-Thus _"the Exchange Bank is the organisation of labour's greatest asset_ as it allowed _"the new form of society to be defined and created among the workers."_
-[Proudhon, **Correspondance**, vol. 2, pp. 307-8] _"To organise credit and circulation is to increase production,"_ Proudhon stressed, _"to determine the new shapes of industrial society."_ [**Op.
-Cit.**, vol. 6, p.
-372] So, overtime, co-operative credit would produce co-operative production while associated labour would increase the funds available to associated credit.
-For Proudhon the _"organisation of credit and organisation of labour amount to one and the same"_ and by recognising this the workers _"would soon have wrested alienated capital back again, through their organisation and competition."_
+Thus _"the Exchange Bank is the organisation of labour's greatest asset”_ as it allowed _"the new form of society to be defined and created among the workers."_ _"To organise credit and circulation is to increase production,"_ Proudhon stressed, _"to determine the new shapes of industrial society."_ So, overtime, co-operative credit would produce co-operative production while associated labour would increase the funds available to associated credit.
+For Proudhon the _"organisation of credit and organisation of labour amount to one and the same"_ and by recognising this the workers _"would soon have wrested alienated capital back again, through their organisation and competition."_ [**Property is Theft!**, pp. 17-8]
-[**No Gods, No Masters**, vol. 1, pp. 59-60]

- Bakunin, while he was _"convinced that the co-operative will be the preponderant form of social organisation in the future"_ and could _"hardly oppose the creation of co-operatives associations"_ now as _we find them necessary in many respects,"_ argued that Proudhons hope for gradual change by means of mutual banking and the higher efficiency of workers co-operatives were unlikely to be realised.
+Bakunin, while he was _"convinced that the co-operative will be the preponderant form of social organisation in the future"_ and could _"hardly oppose the creation of co-operatives associations"_ now as _we find them necessary in many respects,"_ argued that Proudhon’s hope for gradual change by means of mutual banking and the higher efficiency of workers’ co-operatives were unlikely to be realised.
 This was because such claims _"do not take into account the vast advantage that the bourgeoisie enjoys against the proletariat through its monopoly on wealth, science, and secular custom, as well as